“Excuse me, sir, you’re going to have to remove your watch, put it on the tray, and go through again.”

 “Please remove your watch, put it on a tray, and proceed through the metal detector again, sir.”
 The TSA agent tapped her foot with foreboding, like a rattlesnake shaking its tail.

-“I can’t,” Ian said.
-Ian had stepped back and to the side so he wasn’t holding up the security line.
-Except for Lucy, who stood behind him with her arms folded across her chest.
+“I can’t,” Ian said again.
+He had stepped back and to the side so he wasn’t holding up the security line — except for Lucy, who stood behind him with her arms folded across her chest.
 She also was tapping her foot.